chrisperegrino83/ve-portfolio/README.md

 - Translucent, readable sections (works in both light/dark modes)
 - Back-to-top button
 - Visible version indicator in the footer with link to changelog
+- Added a contact form to message the developer.

 ## Usage
 - Hover at the top of the page or over the header to reveal it when hidden.